SaraSanSan/BI-learning/GoogleBI_3_4_PresentInsights.md

 ## Activity: Design a slide deck for a business intelligence presentation

-Activity Overview
+- Activity Overview

 In this activity, you will create a slide deck for a business intelligence project presentation.
 BI presentations can take many forms, but generally you will be expected to make slide decks to share your work with supervisors or stakeholders.

 Be sure to complete this activity before moving on.
 The next course item will provide you with a completed exemplar to compare to your own work.
 You will not be able to access the exemplar until you have completed this activity.

-Scenario
+- Scenario

 Review the following scenario.
 Then complete the step-by-step instructions.

 Choose a BI project to present in your slide deck.
 You can use a project you created during this course or find a dataset on your own to create a new project.

-If you want to use a project from this course, you can use the dashboard about Minnesota’s traffic volume that you made in previous activities
-.
-You can also use the dashboard you created in a previous section

- to represent housing data in Athens, Greece.
+If you want to use a project from this course, you can use the dashboard about Minnesota’s traffic volume that you made in previous activities.
+You can also use the dashboard you created in a previous section to represent housing data in Athens, Greece.

-If you want to find your own dataset to create a new BI project, go to Kaggle or public datasets on BigQuery
+If you want to find your own dataset to create a new BI project, go to Kaggle or public datasets on BigQuery.

-.

 Now it’s time to create a slide deck presentation.
 BI presentations take many forms, but the “final” presentation to a supervisor or stakeholder is usually a slide deck.
 This presentation should include an intro slide, a summary of the business questions you answered, your methods for creating your project, and a few key insights about the data.

-Step-By-Step Instructions
+- Step-By-Step Instructions

 Follow the instructions to complete each step of the activity.
 Then, answer the questions at the end of the activity before going to the next course item to compare your work to a completed exemplar.

-Part 1 - Prepare for your presentation
+1. Part 1 - Prepare for your presentation

 Once you’ve selected the dashboard you’d like to present with a slide deck, it’s time to collect image samples.
 In your slide deck, you’ll share visual examples of what your dashboard looks like.
 This might be to share insights or to demonstrate why you organized your dashboard in a specific way.

 You can take screenshots in a variety of ways, but one helpful and simple way to do it in Tableau Public is to download an image file of your visualization.
 To do this, go to the editing interface or the published view of your dashboard.
 Then click Download and select the Image option to download a .jpg file of your visualization.
-Download menu with options for saving the dashboard in different file formats.

 Next, decide where to create your slide deck presentation.
 If you have a Google account, you can use Google Slides.
 You are also welcome to use another presentation application, as long as it allows you to present your slides in a conference room or over a video call.

-Part 2 - Create your presentation
+2. Part 2 - Create your presentation

 The first slide you’ll include in your presentation is an intro slide.
 You’ll want to include a brief title for the project and your name and/or your company’s.